 We will not ask you to join, but once you express a desire, one of our officer’s will follow up with you.
 Please read on below.
-When you are ready, please call us at (253) or send an email to firstname.lastname@example.org you’ll be contacted soon afterward.
+When you are ready, please complete the contact form. you’ll be contacted soon afterward.

 ADVICE TO THOSE WHO SEEK MEMBERSHIP

 Having expressed a desire to become a Freemason, we presume you have thoroughly considered the step you propose to take.
 The exact nature of our Institution being unknown to you, we consider it advisable that you should be informed on certain points, the knowledge of which might affect your decision to apply for membership.

 Not all men can become Masons, however.
 Masonry does not purport to make “bad men good,” only “good men better.”
 This distinction is critical in that from its early days the Fraternity took itself out of the “rehabilitation” game – which is the purview of religion and the criminal justice system.
 Only men of good character are accepted into the Fraternity.
 Masonic Lodges review every applicant’s character – and the centuries-old “blackball” system is still in place; candidates for the degrees must be voted by a 100% vote of the Lodge members present.